commontoolsinc/RFC/rfc/sigil.md

 ##### Example with Default Values

-When `accept`, `source`, or `space` are omitted, they implicitly inherit the `type`, entity, and space of the record this link is contained in.
+When `accept`, `id`, or `space` are omitted, they implicitly inherit the `type`, entity, and space of the record this link is contained in.
 If all are omitted, it creates a self-reference:

 ```json
 {